-If you’re looking for a beginner-friendly parrot, the cockatiel is one of the most docile parrot-type birds you can own.
-These guys are rather quiet and easy to have out of the cage.
+If you’re looking for a beginner-friendly parrot, the cockatiel is one of the most docile birds that you can own.
+These birds are rather quiet and easy to have out of the cage.
 They will happily sit on your finger or shoulder while you go about your day.

-They work well in groups or pairs, forming strong bonds with each other as well as their humans.
-They are also much smaller than most parrots, meaning you don’t have to worry about such a large enclosure taking up space in your home.
+They work well in groups or pairs, forming strong bonds with each other and their humans.
+They are also much smaller than most other parrots, meaning you don’t have to worry about a large enclosure taking up space in your home.

-Cockatiels are low-maintenance.
-You have to ensure you feed them correctly and offer appropriate housing, but they are otherwise a cakewalk—requiring daily attention but not endless hours of time.
-They can make fabulous pets for all ages above six.
+Cockatiels are low maintenance.
+You have to ensure that you feed them correctly and offer appropriate housing, but they are otherwise a cakewalk—requiring daily attention but not endless hours of time.
+They can make fabulous pets for people of all ages above 6.